Doctors Note Logo

 Occasional leg cramps are common and usually harmless.
 However, recurring cramps may be a sign of a broader neuromuscular issue.

 Electrolyte imbalances that affect leg muscles can also trigger involuntary twitching elsewhere in the body.
-If you've noticed persistent eye twitching alongside your leg cramps, Ubie's free AI-powered symptom checker can help you understand whether these symptoms are related and when professional evaluation may be needed.
+If you've noticed persistent eye twitching alongside your leg cramps, you can check your symptoms with Ubie's free AI-powered tool to help you understand whether these symptoms are related and when professional evaluation may be needed.

 Lifestyle Tips to Reduce Nighttime Leg Cramps